 At the beginning of this FIP in 2017, the main issues regarding the sustainability of the small-scale fishery were:

 - There is little knowledge of the impacts the Chimbote and the Sechura small-scale fleets have over other ecosystem components, such as bycatch species and endangered, threatened and protected (ETP) species.

 - Catch limits for the small-scale fleet need to be reinforced and landing and transportation controls need to be strengthened.

 - Transparency of science should continue to increase, so that information on the stock status in relation to its ecosystem reference points are readily available to the public.

-- To design and implement a private onboard observers program to close information gaps regarding the Chimbote small-scale fleet interaction with other ecosystem components, and, if necessary, devise proposals to mitigate them by April 2022.
+- [ON TRACK] To design and implement a Private Onboard Observers Program to help close information gaps regarding the Chimbote and Sechura small-scale fleet interactions with other ecosystem components, and, if necessary, devise proposals to mitigate them by April 2022.